 In the event of the president's death or resignation from office, the prime minister becomes acting president until new elections are held within 90 days.

-Russia's bicameral parliament officially known as the Federal Assembly.
+Russia's bicameral parliament is officially known as the Federal Assembly.

 The lower house is the 450-member State Duma.